lostfictions/znv/README.md

   > `z.string().optional().transform(v => v === undefined ? false : true)`.

-- If your schema's input is an object or array (or record or tuple), znv will attempt to `JSON.parse` the input value if it's not `undefined` or empty.
+- If your schema's input is an object or array (or record or tuple), znv will attempt to `JSON.parse` the input value if it's not `undefined` or the empty string.

   > **Remember, with great power comes great responsibility!** If you're using
   > an object or array schema to pass in dozens or hundreds of kilobytes of data